IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    the congestion window.
 There are, however, two reasons why this strict rule will not work optimally:

-   o  Bitrate variations: Media sources such as video encoders generally
-      produce frames whose size always vary to a larger or smaller extent.
+*  Bitrate variations: Media sources such as video encoders generally produce frames whose size always vary to a larger or smaller extent.
 The RTP queue absorbs the natural variations in frame sizes.
 However, the RTP queue should be as short as possible to